 - Conflict: If workplace conflict happens regularly, it may indicate hostility in the environment.

 - Poor Communication: If there’s poor communication at work, hostility in the workplace may be a cause.
-When people don’t trust each other or enjoy other people’s company, they avoid communicating.
+When employees don’t trust each other or enjoy other people’s company, they avoid communicating.
 Poor communication can be an outside indicator that something much deeper is causing problems.

 How to Deal With a Hostile Work Environment